httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 The checksum is computed using one of the `digest-algorithms` listed in {{algorithms}}
-and then encoded in a format specific to the `digest-algorithm`.
+and then encoded in the associated format.

 The example below shows the  `sha-256` digest-algorithm which uses base64 encoding.